peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 ![image](https://user-images.githubusercontent.com/82261395/122635805-78245780-d118-11eb-8370-fdb7489f8159.png)

 - Step 3.
-Add on two additional files which is lcd.c and lcd.h, that is the libaries for the lcd where we can use the function directly to control the lcd module.
+At Keil, nclude the additional libraries for the lcd, which are lcd.c and lcd.h, that is the libaries for the lcd where we can use the function directly to control the lcd module.

 ![image](https://user-images.githubusercontent.com/82261395/122635688-f9c7b580-d117-11eb-8d4b-991be24d9f30.png)